Civil Engineering is the first and the most ancient branch of Engineering to have flourished even before Anno Domini or the first century.

 Average Salary – Rs 490,100

-Design engineers kick-start the project and usually collaborate with other designers to create drawings necessary for prototyping and production of a project.
+Design engineers kick-start the project and usually collaborate with other clients, vendors, architects, mechanical and electrical disciplines to create drawings necessary for prototyping and production of a project.
 CAD or Computer Aided Design help in building physical 3D models nowadays.
+Design civil engineers also conform to codes, standards, and project specifications.

 A design engineer is the one who smartly amalgamates his creativity with engineering expertise.